sodadata/docs/soda-cl/check-attributes.md

 OR <br />
 * writing or editing checks in a checks YAML file for Soda Core.

-Apply attributes to checks using key-value pairs, as in the following example which applies five Soda Cloud-created attributes to a new `row_count` check.
+Apply attributes to checks using key:value pairs, as in the following example which applies five Soda Cloud-created attributes to a new `row_count` check.

 ```yaml
 checks for dim_product: